Top of main content

 One of the most commonly quoted currency pairs is GBP/USD - the British pound and the US dollar.

-You can flip the equation.
+You can also flip the equation.
 So, at the same time, the USD/GBP rate might be 0.80, meaning you'd get £0.80 for each US$1 you exchange.

 The rising value of a country's currency versus others may be an indicator of improving economic health.
 Or at least the prospect of it.
 If GBP is rising against the USD, for example, it's in higher demand at that time.